Folsten/gulp-universal-build/README.md

 <h1>What is it?</h1>

 <p>
 Minimalistic, universal build for fast site layout.
-It contains only important, necessary functionality, but of course as every other gulp build you can modify it depends on your needs.
+It contains only important, necessary functionality, but of course you can modify it depends on your project needs.

 <ul>
   <li>Live server with browser autoreload</li>